-The Indiana State Board of Education adopted the Common Core State Standards (CCSS) for Mathematics and English/Language Arts (E/LA).
-Following adoption, the CCSS became known as Indiana’s Common Core Standards (INCC).
-Indiana's Common Core Standards provide a consistent, clear understanding of what students are expected to learn, so teachers and parents know what they need to do to help them.
+College and Career Ready - Indiana's standards are designed to provide a consistent, clear understanding of what students are expected to learn, so teachers and parents know what they need to do to help them.
 The standards are designed to be robust and relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers.
+Information is available on the Indiana Department of Education website.

 The Indianapolis-Marion County Public Library (IMCPL) is the public library system that serves the citizens of Marion County.
 One can find information on library services and events, search the online catalog and browse useful web links.
 In addition, as a service to its patrons the library offers online homework assistance.